nerwuuus/portfolio-projects/README.md

 ## Introduction
 This branch contains documentation for the 'mnp' and 'inm' Excel reports, along with the supporting database I developed during my tenure as a PMO Specialist.
 These reports are the most comprehensive I have created to date.
 ## Issue description
    - The source data was originally distributed across dozens of Excel files, each representing a separate month of employee time registration, starting from April 2022 up to the present.
-This decentralized structure made data consolidation time-consuming and error-prone.
+This decentralised structure made data consolidation time-consuming and prone to errors.
    - The 'mnp' Excel report contains approximately 150,000 rows, with around 3,000 new rows added each month.
-The 'inm' report includes about 15,000 rows, growing by roughly 2,000 rows monthly.
-Both reports include key data such as employee name, SAP ID, approved and rejected hours, and project identifiers (WBS name and number). **Using Excel alone to retrieve or analyze this data had become increasingly slow and inflexible.**
+The 'inm' report includes approximately 15,000 rows, with an addition of roughly 2,000 rows each month.
+Both reports include key data such as employee name, SAP ID, approved and rejected hours, and project identifiers (WBS name and number). **Using Excel alone to retrieve or analyse this data had become increasingly slow and inflexible.**
 ## Issue resolution
-To address these challenges, I used Power Query in Excel to retrieve data directly from SharePoint, and then loaded it into a PostgreSQL database for structured processing and analysis.
+To address these challenges, I used Power Query in Excel to retrieve data directly from SharePoint and then loaded it into a PostgreSQL database for structured processing and analysis.
 This approach enabled:
    - Efficient consolidation of monthly data into unified reports.
-   - Significant improvements in reporting speed, data accuracy, and overall productivity. <br><br>
+   - Significant improvements in reporting speed, data accuracy, and overall productivity. <br>
 The 'SQL' folder contains scripts used to create the database structure, including main tables, staging tables, and data transformation logic.
 It also includes several daily-use SQL queries that support ongoing operations.

 ## High-Level Overview of Excel-Based Data Integration, Database Staging and Update Process